Bijoy99roy/zander/UserStory.md

 **2. User Story**

-As an independent repoter, I want to publish news on-chain so that my provably authentic and publicly verifiable/
+As an independent repoter, I want to publish news on-chain so that my provably authentic and publicly verifiable

 **3. User Journey**